bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

       uint32 ttl;
     } OverloadValue;

-When OverloadValue.state is "nominal", the backend is accepting connections normally.
-The "drain" state indicates that the backend is accepting this connection, but would prefer not to receive additional connections.
-A value of "reject" indicates that the backend did not accept this connection.
-When sending a "reject" response, the backend SHOULD close the connection without sending a ServerHello.
+When `OverloadValue.state` is "accepted", the backend is accepting connections normally.
+The "overloaded" state indicates that the backend is accepting this connection, but would prefer not to receive additional connections.
+A value of "rejected" indicates that the backend did not accept this connection.
+When sending a "rejected" response, the backend SHOULD close the connection without sending a ServerHello.

-OverloadValue.load indicates the relative load state of the responding backend server, in arbitrary units.
-All backend servers for an origin SHOULD report load values in the same scale.
+`OverloadValue.load` indicates the load fraction of the responding backend server, with 65535 indicating maximum load.

-The load balancer SHOULD treat this information as valid for OverloadValue.ttl seconds, or until it receives another OverloadValue from that server.
+The load balancer SHOULD treat this information as valid for `OverloadValue.ttl` seconds, or until it receives another OverloadValue from that server.

-Load balancers that have multiple available backends for an origin SHOULD avoid connecting to servers that are in the "drain" or "reject" state.
+Load balancers that have multiple available backends for an origin SHOULD avoid connecting to servers that are in the "overloaded" or "rejected" state.
 When a connection is rejected, the load balancer MAY retry that connection by sending the ClientHello to a different backend server.
-When multiple servers are in the "nominal" state, the load balancer should direct more connections to servers with smaller OverloadValue.load.
+When multiple servers are in the "accepted" state, the load balancer MAY use `OverloadValue.load` to choose among them.

-When there is a server in an unknown state, the load balancer SHOULD direct at least one connection to it, in order to refresh its OverloadState.
+When there is a server in an unknown state (i.e. a new server or one whose last TTL has expired), the load balancer SHOULD direct at least one connection to it, in order to refresh its OverloadState.

-If all servers are in the "drain" or "reject" state, the load balancer SHOULD drop the connection.
+If all servers are in the "overloaded" or "rejected" state, the load balancer SHOULD drop the connection.

 ## ratchet